-Aquatic biology, sometimes called aquatic resources, involves the scientific understanding and conservation of freshwater ecosystems.
-Bachelor's, master's and doctorate degrees are available in this discipline.
 Aquatic biology is most often a concentration or emphasis within a related environmental science or biology degree program, especially at the graduate levels.
-A bachelor's degree could be sufficient for entry-level work as an aquatic biologist, though master's and doctoral programs can prepare students for more advanced research or college-level teaching positions.
+A bachelor's degree is sufficient for entry-level work as an aquatic biologist, though master's and doctoral programs prepare students for more advanced research or college-level teaching positions.

 Bachelor of Science Degree in Aquatic Biology

-Aquatic biology studies encompass bodies of fresh water, native living organisms and the human culture that affects these ecosystems.
-Many programs offering a Bachelor of Science require the student to participate in fieldwork studies, which may be completed as part of the regular school year or as a summer program.
-Chemistry, math and statistics classes are emphasized along with biology in order to teach students how to think analytically when balancing ecological concerns with the needs of the surrounding community.
+Aquatic biology studies encompass bodies of fresh water, native living organisms, and the human culture affecting these ecosystems.
+Many programs offering a Bachelor of Science require the student to participate in fieldwork studies, which may be completed as part of the regular school year or in a summer program.
+Chemistry, math, and statistics classes are emphasized along with biology in order to teach students how to think analytically when balancing ecological concerns with the needs of the surrounding community.
 Students are also either required or encouraged to take classes in communications to prepare them for writing reports and dealing effectively with the public.
-Some of the undergraduate programs require the student to begin with a pre-biology major before being accepted into the aquatic biology program.
+Some undergraduate programs require the student to begin with a pre-biology major before being accepted into the aquatic biology program.

-Course plans are designed to give students an overall understanding of the composition of fresh-water ecosystems, as well as how nature biologists and industrialists can work towards common goals.
-Classes cover topics such as:
+Course plans are designed to give students an overall understanding of the composition of freshwater ecosystems, as well as how nature biologists and industrialists can work towards common goals.
+Topics include:

 - Community and ecology